shamilslk/ESPController/README.md

 ```
 Then check Serial Monitor for the assigned IP and enter it in the app settings.

+> **STA fallback:** if connection is not established within 15 seconds, the library automatically falls back to AP mode.

 ---

 ## 🔌 Wiring